CSbyGB/pentips/mobile-app/android.md

 ```

 - I am on Ubuntu
-- `mkdir frida-on-venv` In my opt folder, I created a new folder for frida.
-- `sudo python3 -m venv frida` Create the virtual env for frida
-- `source frida/bin/activate` Activate the env
 - `pip3 install frida-tools` Install Frida
 - `frida-ps -U` from your ubuntu
 - In case you get an error like this `Failed to enumerate processes: unable to connect to remote frida-server: closed` it means the server is not running on the emulator.
 In this case try to launch it like this